-Open any Project and click the 'People' icon at the bottom of the left menu to see the users invited to that specific project, organized based on their level of access and ability to alter the project.
-There are three main types of project users: Admins, Members, and Followers:
+Just as there are varying access options for Account Users, there are also several permission levels available for Project Users.
+Open any Project and click the 'People' icon in the bottom left corner of the interface to see the list of users present on that specific project, organized by level of access and ability to alter the project.
+There are three main types of project users: Admins, Members, and Followers.

 Project Admins have full access and control over every aspect of the project, including sending invites/granting permissions to other users.
 They can:

 - Project: Delete the project.
 Creating a new project automatically sets you as an Admin.

 - Plans: Upload and rename plans.
 Admins are also the only type of user that can delete plans.
 Add private and public markups, hyperlinks, and attachments (to and/all plans).

 - Tasks: Create new and view all tasks and categories, as well as assign tasks to other users.
 Other user types can update and complete tasks, but only Admins can mark tasks as Verified.

 - Forms: Access any form on the Project.
 Import Forms to the Project from the Account, and push Forms from the Account to the Project.

 Project Admins and Custom Task Statuses

 Project Admins have access to the ‘Settings’ tab, so they have access to the ‘Manage Status’ modal.
 In addition, Project Admins can access the Custom Status Modal directly from the Kanban View.
 Read this article for more information: Custom Task Statuses